 Another option to consider is making use of a Jigsaw if you have one.
 They are especially good for cutting complex shapes, but they are much slower than using a circular saw.
 Plus, there is also the concern of the reciprocating motion of the blade causing interference, just something to keep in mind.

 One final thing worth mentioning when attempting to cut aluminum with a circular saw is to make sure to always wear a face shield, gloves, and other appropriate clothing, as the aluminum chips can and will get everywhere and can also create a lot of sparks when they cutting metal at high speeds.

-You can very much take your pick from a wide range of circular saws manufactured from established brands like; Dewalt, SKIL, Makita, and you can check out the best circular saws available today in our most recent review and comparisons.
+You can very much take your pick from a wide range of circular saws manufactured by established brands like; Dewalt, SKIL, and Makita, and you can check out the best circular saws available today in our most recent review comparisons.